 The schedule may change without prior notice.
 You can verify the information on Oberhofen Castle’s website.

 Thun may be a small city with only a few yet beautiful attractions.
 However, it becomes an exceptionally fascinating place to visit when its festivals occur!

 If you ask me when you should visit and stay in Thun—it’s during these events!

 To witness how the locals behave, celebrate, and have fun is a more enjoyable way of learning about the culture of a nation.
 It’s more fun than just exploring their city.
 Believe me, based on experience, such events can give you so much amusement.

 These events occur mostly during summer, which is perfect for visiting Switzerland (June to September).
-Thus, these months are really the best time you make a trip to Thun.
+Thus, these months are really the best time for you to make a trip to Thun.